Top 15 Effective Banner Design Tips And Ideas

 Use the correct file formats

 JPG, PNG, GIF, or HTML5 files should be the file formats of your working deliverables.
-Your designer works on Adobe Illustrator or Photoshop to deliver in JPG, PNG, GIF formats, or Google web designer or Adobe Animate for HTML5 file types.
+Your designer works on Adobe Illustrator or Photoshop to deliver in JPG, PNG, and GIF formats, or Google web designer or Adobe Animate for HTML5 file types.
 Flash ads have become pretty much outdated, so opt for other formats only.